johancastilloc/Machine-learning-and-clinical-data-an-approach-to-mortality-prediction-in-ICU-sepsis-patients/README.md

 - **Fine_tuning/**: Contains notebooks for model fine-tuning using Optuna.
   - `Optuna_12h.ipynb, Optuna_24h.ipynb, Optuna_48h.ipynb`: Notebooks for model fine-tuning at 12, 24, and 48 hours respectively.
 - **Miceforest/**: Contains scripts for missing value imputation.
-  - `imputation.py`: Script for data imputation using Miceforest.
+  - `Imputation.py`: Script for data imputation using Miceforest.
 - **preprocessing/**: Contains notebooks for data preprocessing.
-  - `Diferencia.ipynb`: Notebook to identify differences between columns of different datasets.
+  - `Difference.ipynb`: Notebook to identify differences between columns of different datasets.
-  - `preprocessing_eICU.ipynb`: Notebook for preprocessing data from the eICU dataset.
+  - `Preprocessing_eICU.ipynb`: Notebook for preprocessing data from the eICU dataset.
-  - `preprocessing_mimic.ipynb`: Notebook for preprocessing data from the MIMIC-IV dataset.
+  - `Preprocessing_mimic.ipynb`: Notebook for preprocessing data from the MIMIC-IV dataset.
-  - `unir_flag.ipynb`: Notebook to merge data and add the hospital expiration flag column.
+  - `Unite_flag.ipynb`: Notebook to merge data and add the hospital expiration flag column.

 ## Installation